-In Q4 2019, the Bank began purchasing funded non-prime uninsured mortgages from a third party.
+The Bank purchases non-prime uninsured mortgages from a Third Party approved lender.
 The credit quality of these mortgages is consistent with the Bank's RFA Alternative loans.
 The Bank mitigates its credit risk by reviewing the original underwriting documents to ensure that the credit quality is aligned with the Bank's risk appetite.
-Additionally, the purchase agreement allows the Bank to put back within a specified time frame, mortgages that do not conform with the Bank's credit standards.
+Additionally, the purchase agreement allows the Bank to put back, within a specified time frame, residential mortgages that do not conform with the Bank's RMUP and credit standards.
 To date the Bank has not incurred any losses on these purchases.